 About two weeks before school starts, Amy Scalf, a teacher from Winchester, Kentucky, sends her students a letter in which she introduces herself and describes some of the exciting activities her class will be doing during the school year.
 She also sends them each a paper bag and asks each student to fill it with four or five items that are of some significance, perhaps a photo, an item from a collection, a souvenir, a token from a favorite game, or a team memento.
 "On the first day of school, we all sit together and open up our bags to show each other something about ourselves, myself included."

 Since she teaches upper elementary and middle school students who are already familiar with their classmates, Anna Hallock, a teacher in Elgin, Illinois, turns getting-to-know-you into a fun guessing game.
 "On the first day, I have students write three unique facts about themselves, such as a pet's name, favorite sport, talent, and so on.
 I collect the papers and read a description aloud to the class.
 The students then guess to whom I'm referring.
 I continue until all the descriptions have been read, including my own."

-One more thing to keep in mind: Getting-acquainted activities aren't just for the first day of school.
-Experienced teachers recommend sprinkling these types of icebreaker and welcome back activities throughout the first week of school.
+Getting-acquainted activities aren't just for the first day of school.
+Experienced teachers recommend sprinkling these types of icebreaker and welcome-back activities throughout the first week of school.
 They know it's the quickest route to building a strong class community.